midnightsky16/Library-System/README.md

 ---

-# Middleware for User and Author Side
+# JWT Middleware for User and Author Side

 This `middleware` ensures secure authentication by validating JWT tokens stored in **httpOnly cookies**.
 If a valid token is present, the request is authorized, and a new token is generated to maintain session continuity.
 Below is the implementation:

-## Middleware Implementation
+## User and Author Middleware Function

 ```php
 // Middleware to check JWT token stored in httpOnly cookies